shubham-sakhuja-mt/joker/README.md

 export FORM8_ENVIRONMENT=myenv
 form8 build && form8 deploy && form8 test
 ```
-Note that each form8 action exists with status 0 if it completes successfully.
+Note that each form8 action exits with status 0 if it completes successfully.